hannobraun/playground/2025-08-02_language-design/README.md

 [ 1 2 3 ]
 ```

-And with that, we can write the "multi-addition" above a bit more generally.
+And with that, we can write the previous example more elegantly, and more generally.

 ```
 [ 1 2 3 ] { + } fold